Chris Pierce

-Chris Pierce is an American singer, songwriter, producer, multi-instrumentalist, public speaker, wine producer and officiant born and based in California.
+Chris Pierce is an American singer-songwriter, producer, multi-instrumentalist, radio host, educator, public speaker, wine producer and officiant born and based in California.

 Early life

 Pierce is from Pasadena, California.
 He grew up singing in church and playing in bands from an early age and listened to classic soul, rhythm and blues, jazz, gospel and rock and roll recordings.
 When he was 15 he was diagnosed with otosclerosis which caused him to lose significant hearing.
-A surgery helped him regain 70% of his hearing in his right year.
+A surgery helped him regain 60% of his hearing in his right year.
 In his teenage years, he pursued acting and singing in local theater presentations and appeared on notable television shows such as Kids Incorporated, Big Break hosted by Natalie Cole, Star Search and Half and Half.

 While still in high school, Pierce began playing gigs with Grammy-nominated rock musician Jon Butcher.
 After high school he received a scholarship to study jazz at USC.
 At 19 years old he performed on a US tour with Sonia Dada and later continued on to Moscow, Russia.
 After touring with Sonia Dada, Pierce came home to Southern California to work on his degree in jazz studies at USC.
 In 2005, Pierce met Seal at a house party and later joined him as his opening act on a world tour.
 Pierce says, "I kinda got discovered by him...
 That opened up a bunch of different things."

 Career

-For over a decade Pierce has been recording and doing independent road tours and playing up to 150 shows a year.
-He has opened for B.B.
-King, Seal, Rodrigo y Gabriela, Jill Scott, Aaron Neville, Colbie Caillat, Al Green, Jamie Cullum, Toots & The Maytals, and Robert Cray.
+For over 3 decades, Pierce has been recording and doing independent road tours.
+He has opened for Neil Young, B.B.
+King, Seal, Rodrigo y Gabriela, Jill Scott, Aaron Neville, Colbie Caillat, Al Green, Jamie Cullum, Toots & the Maytals, and Robert Cray.
 In 2021, Chris Pierce's cover of "No One" by Alicia Keys was featured on the ABC television series A Million Little Things and the single was released by Hollywood Records.
-Chris Pierce also co-wrote the hit song "We Can Always Come Back To This" which was featured 3 times on the NBC drama This Is Us.
+Pierce also co-wrote the hit song "We Can Always Come Back to This" which was featured 3 times on the NBC drama This Is Us.
 The song peaked at #1 on the Billboard Blues Chart and #12 on iTunes's Top 100.

-His songs have also been featured in film and television like Crash, Brothers and Sisters, In Plain Sight, True Blood, Eli Stone, What About Brian, Lincoln Heights, Army Wives, North Shore, Half and Half, Dawson's Creek, Sister Act, Great Plains and The Long Shots starring Ice Cube.
+His songs have also been featured in film and television including Crash, Brothers and Sisters, In Plain Sight, True Blood, Eli Stone, What About Brian, Lincoln Heights, Army Wives, North Shore, Half and Half, Dawson's Creek, Sister Act, Great Plains and The Long Shots starring Ice Cube.
 His single "Are You Beautiful" has been used in a national Banana Republic ad campaign.